 Under the current reimbursement system, there are no margins for error.
 MAC Legacy the solution for accurate home care and hospice coding, sequencing, and optimal reimbursement.
 By partnering with an industry-leading service, your field staff and case managers will have more time to focus on quality patient care and proper documentation.
 Coding-To-Go gives your agency access to Certified Home Care & Hospice Coding Specialists (HCS-D & HCS-H), who are audited for accuracy.

 How to get started:

 Even if you have dedicated coding staff, chances are your coders will take vacation days, have sick days, and sometimes need back-up support for an influx of new patients or difficult assessments.
-When that happens, call FMS for PRN help.
-Let FMS help you with all your outsource coding needs!
+When that happens, call MAC Legacy for PRN help.
+Let MAC Legacy help you with all your outsource coding needs!

 Welcome to the FMS Online University!

 FMS Online University gives you the opportunity to choose from our ever-expanding online library.
 Our online education offers flexibility for your field clinicians to have access to education on demand.

 FMS online training offers a comprehensive library providing training and education to most disciplines.
 You can choose online training to review a topic, to investigate a new specialty, or to gain in-depth knowledge.
 Training is rated by degree of difficulty and some are offered in a series.